-- Burdett Avenue Redefined: An enhanced street front which, more than providing a missing sidewalk, expands public green space, provides multi-modal connections, and which helps link the upper access precinct to the renewed Penwill Green park. - More Active Fairfield Road: A potential transit terminus with enhanced passenger waiting, and bicycle parking.
-A new café, accessible from the street, where food and beverages might be enjoyed in the historic building or on the street. - On-site Gardens + Rooftops: Provide a variety of outdoor experiences for guests and residents and a welcoming interface between the site and the surrounding community. - Vegetation + Stormwater Management: New ecologically appropriate and drought tolerant planting throughout the site to manage stormwater, enhance the urban biosphere, and help create a more welcoming, usable, and resilient landscape.
+- Burdett Avenue Redefined: An enhanced street front which, more than providing a missing sidewalk, expands public green space, provides multi-modal connections, and which helps link the upper access precinct to the renewed Penwill Green park. - More Active Fairfield Road: A potential transit terminus with enhanced passenger waiting, and bicycle parking. - On-site Gardens + rooftops: Provide a variety of outdoor experiences for guests and residents and a welcoming interface between the site and the surrounding community. - Vegetation + Stormwater Management: New ecologically appropriate and drought tolerant planting throughout the site to manage stormwater, enhance the urban biosphere, and help create a more welcoming, usable, and resilient landscape.